Entomological warfare: United States

 At Kadena Air Force Base, an Entomology Branch of the U.S. Army Preventive Medicine Activity, U.S. Army Medical Center was used to grow "medically important" arthropods, including many strains of mosquitoes in a study of disease vector efficiency.
 The program reportedly supported a research program studying taxonomic and ecological data surveys for the Smithsonian Institution.

 The Smithsonian Institution and The National Academy of Sciences and National Research Council administered special research projects in the Pacific.
 The Far East Section of the Office of the Foreign Secretary (the NAS Foreign Secretary, not the UK office) administered two such projects which focused "on the flora of Okinawa" and "trapping of airborne insects and arthropods for the study of the natural dispersal of insects and arthropods over the ocean."
 The motivation for civilian research programs of this nature was questioned when it was learned that such international research was in fact funded by and provided to the U.S. Army as part of the U.S. military's biological warfare research.

 The United States has also applied entomological warfare research and tactics in non-combat situations.
 In 1990 the U.S. funded a $6.5 million program designed to research, breed and drop caterpillars.
+The caterpillars were to be dropped in Peru on coca fields as part of the American war on drugs.

+In 1996 Russia filed charges on behalf of Cuba.
+The Cubans had been accusing the United States of using insects to spread dengue fever and other crop pests during the Cold War.
+A committee was formed to investigate the accusation but could neither confirm nor deny the charges.

-The caterpillars were to be dropped in Peru on coca fields as part of the American War on Drugs.
-As recently as 2002 U.S. entomological anti-drug efforts at Fort Detrick were focused on finding an insect vector for a virus that affects the opium poppy.
+In 2002 U.S. entomological anti-drug efforts at Fort Detrick were focused on finding an insect vector for a virus that affects the opium poppy.